-- As of July 2011, hundreds of communities, 23 states, Washington D.C., Puerto Rico and the U.S. Virgin Islands have strong 100% smokefree laws in effect to protect worker health in all non-hospitality workplaces and restaurants and bars.
+- As of January 2021, hundreds of communities, 27 states, Washington D.C., Puerto Rico and the U.S. Virgin Islands have strong 100% smokefree laws in effect to protect worker health in all non-hospitality workplaces and restaurants and bars.
 However, the workplace remains a major source of exposure to secondhand smoke for millions of Americans.
-More than half of the U.S. workforce remains unprotected by a local or state smokefree law for all workplaces.1,2
+Nearly 40% of the U.S. workforce remains unprotected by a local or state smokefree law for all workplaces.1,2

 - The World Health Organization (WHO) recommends that legislation be enacted to require that all indoor workplaces and public places be 100% smokefree in order to protect the health of all workers.3

 - Nonsmokers and former smokers who are exposed to secondhand smoke in confined workplaces display a significant increase in DNA damage associated with a decrease in DNA repair capacity.4

 - New York State’s clean indoor air law caused a reduction of secondhand smoke exposure in nonsmoking workers, with saliva cotinine levels decreasing by 47.4 percent.
 Cotinine is a metabolite of nicotine.5

 Hospitality worker health improves dramatically with the passage of smokefree laws.